hashicorp/terraform-website/content/source/docs/enterprise-beta/api/modules.html.md

 ## Listing and reading modules, providers and versions

-The Terraform Enterprise Module Registry provides the same API endpoints as the [Terraform Registry HTTP API](../../registry/api.html).
-Terraform Enterprise extends this API to add [authentication](./index.html#authentication).
+The Terraform Enterprise Module Registry implemenets the [Registry standard API](../../registry/api.html) for consuming the modules.
 Refer to the [Module Registry HTTP API](../../registry/api.html) to perform the following:

 - List available versions for a specific module
 - Download source code for a specific module version